Friday, 18 March 2016

 In The Flock of Geryon we move up a gear.
 One of the characters from the first story, the quiet Miss Carnaby, comes to Poirot with a problem.
 A friend of hers, Mrs Clegg, a rich widow, is living at the headquarters of a dubious-sounding sect in Devon.
 The leader is handsome and charismatic, and Mrs Clegg has changed her will, leaving all her money to him and his movement.
 The story sounds familiar to Miss Carnaby: she has heard of three well-off women who have joined the sect, and then died within the year.
 Poirot asks if she will infiltrate the organisation, and she does so.
 Its beliefs and rituals are absurd: mixing metaphors about sheep and harvests.
 But the drugs that are administered have a strange effect on the mind...
 With her usual humour, Christie shows us what she thinks of gurus who invent religions and prey on the credulous and lonely.

-The Capture of Cerberus starts with a bang: Poirot is suffering the infernal London underground, wishing young women didn’t have a craze for knitting on public transport (ouch!).
-As he ascends to the surface on the up escalator he is greeted by someone most definitely on the trip down – his old friend the jewel thief “Countess” Vera Rossakoff.
+The Capture of Cerberus starts with a bang: Poirot descends to the infernal London Underground, wishing young women didn’t have a craze for knitting on public transport (ouch!).
+As he rises to the surface on the Up escalator he is greeted by someone most definitely on the trip down – his old friend the jewel thief “Countess” Vera Rossakoff.
 Her hair is dyed, her makeup careless, her figure not what it was, and her charm undiminished.
 “Where can I find you?” he shouts.
 “In Hell!” she calls back and is swept away by the rush-hour crowd.
 “If someone asked you to meet them in Hell,” Poirot asks his secretary Miss Lemon, “What would you do?”
 “I’d ring up and book a table,” answers Miss L. “Hell” is the latest fashionable nightclub – of course.
 Poirot visits, entering by a staircase painted with “I can give it up any time I like” or “I meant well” on every tread.
 The descent leads him past a fearsome black dog in a niche, and into a room painted with scenes of classical debauchery.
 There is his old friend the Countess, and her son (now about 25) and his rather unlikely fiancee, a social anthropologist who wears a tweed suit and horn-rimmed glasses.
 She loves dancing with the crooks who frequent the venue – she gets them to tell her all about their unhappy childhoods.
 Poirot spots an undercover policeman, and later learns that the club is the centre of a drug operation.
 Is the Countess involved?

 How many of the stories did Tom Adams fit into his cover?